Grocery shoppers trading down to discount chains - Kantar

 "It's unsurprising that the discounters have pushed further ahead this month," Kantar said.

-The grocery market remains polarised, with hard discounters Aldi and Lidl and upmarket chain Waitrose growing much faster than mainstream rivals like Tesco, Asda and J Sainsbury.
+Britain's grocery market remains polarised, with hard discounters Aldi and Lidl and upmarket chain Waitrose growing much faster than mainstream rivals like Tesco (TSCO.L), Asda (WMT.N) and J Sainsbury (SBRY.L).

-Among Britain's top four grocers, only Wm Morrison Supermarkets added to its market share during the period.
+Among the top four grocers, only Wm Morrison Supermarkets (MRW.L) added to its market share during the period.

-Many retailers have been struggling as shoppers see disposible incomes squeezed by rising prices, subdued wages growth and government austerity measures.
+Many retailers have been struggling as shoppers see disposable incomes squeezed by rising prices, subdued wages growth and government austerity measures.

 (Reporting by Matt Scuffham; Editing by Neil Maidment)